Meet the IMPROVE-CIP Teams

 Texas Tech University Health Sciences Center

-Verifying and Implementing evidence-Based pRograms Addressing Needed Transformations for Maternal health Outcomes, Measures, and Support (VIBRANT MOMS) focuses on prevention (with low-dose aspirin), screening, and blood-pressure management to address preeclampsia in underserved women in rural and urban counties of the Texas Panhandle.
+Verifying and Implementing evidence-Based pRograms Addressing Needed Transformations for Maternal health Outcomes, Measures, and Support (VIBRANT MOMS) focuses on prevention (with low-dose aspirin), screening, and blood-pressure management to address preeclampsia in the most affected women in rural and urban counties of the Texas Panhandle.

 Community Leads: Casie Stoughton, M.P.H., R.N.; and Nancy Zamora, B.S.W.